daratourt/Impact-of-Undersampling-Techniques-on-Imbalanced-Healthcare-Data-A-Case-Study-on-Stroke-Prediction/README.md

 The F1-scores for Class 1 remain low across all models, typically between 0.03 and 0.31.Linear Discriminant Analysis achieves the highest F1-score for stroke cases (0.31), suggesting it handles the minority class slightly better in terms of balance between precision and recall.

+ROC AUC scores range from 0.592 (Decision Tree) to 0.852 (Logistic Regression).
+Models such as Logistic Regression, Random Forest, and Gradient Boosting have the highest ROC AUC scores, indicating that these models perform better in distinguishing between the classes on the ENN-processed dataset.

 **Summary of Performance on each model after Edited Nearest Neighbors (ENN):**

 #### Repeated Edited Nearest Neighbors (RENN):